Hillsborough, Sheffield: Present day

 Adjacent to the Rawson Spring pub, next to the bridge over the River Loxley stands the former HSBC UK bank branch.
 The building was built in 1895 for the Sheffield Union Bank by the local architect J. B. Mitchell-Withers and completed by his son after his death.
 The building which was constructed in the Italianate style ceased being a bank in 2017 when the branch was closed by HSBC.
 In 2024 in was converted in eight one and two bedroom apartments known as Bank House which opened in December of that year.

 The Rawson Spring pub formerly Hillsborough baths with Hillsborough Supertram stop in front.

 There are two schools within Hillsborough, Sacred Heart Catholic Primary School on Ripley Street and Hillsborough Primary School on Parkside Road.

 Hillsborough has two main churches, the red-brick Sacred Heart is situated on Forbes Road and is a conspicuous landmark while Hillsborough Trinity Methodist Church is on Middlewood Road across from Hillsborough Park.
 There were three smaller churches in the district, however the Wadsley United Reformed Church on Carlton Road (built 1910), formerly known as the Hillsborough Congregational Church was converted into ten luxury one and two bedroom apartments in 2016 and named the Wesleyan Chapel Apartments.
 The Hillsborough Baptist Church is on Taplin Road; it originally opened in 1893 although it was rebuilt in 1914 by Chapman and Jenkinson.
 The Hillsborough Tabernacle in Proctor Place was opened in 1907 after a tin tabernacle had stood on the site since 1899.
 It was completely destroyed in the Sheffield Blitz attacks of 12 December 1940 and was not rebuilt until 1955, re-opening on 7 May.
 These five are the only remaining churches of the many in Hillsborough at the start of the 20th century.

-Opened in 1994, Sheffield Supertram's north-western termini (Malin Bridge and Middlewood) are in or near Hillsborough, and in the centre of Hillsborough lies the Hillsborough Interchange which is a local hub for buses and trams near Hillsborough Barracks.
+Opened in 1994, Supertram's north-western termini (Malin Bridge and Middlewood) are in or near Hillsborough, and in the centre of Hillsborough lies the Hillsborough Interchange which is a local hub for buses and trams near Hillsborough Barracks.